Goodrich-Lab/BaHZING/README.md

 ## Input Requirements

-BaHZING’s formatting function requires a phyloseq object as the input.
+The BaHZING formatting function requires a phyloseq object as the input.
 Ensure that your phyloseq object adheres to the required format.
 Refer to the phyloseq documentation for details on creating and manipulating phyloseq objects.
 For covariates in phyloseq object: All categorical